mkustov/css-cross-country/README.md

 #### Non-Collapsing
 Collapsing margins will not occur when one or more block element has:
-1.Padding or border;
+1. Padding or border
+2. Relative or absolute positioning
-2.Relative or absolute positioning, float left or right;
+3. Float left or right

 ##### Challenge
 Add a `20px` bottom margin to `<header>`, `<article>`, and `<aside>` using the shorthand syntax.
 Remove any top margins and keep in mind that with `top` and `bottom` padding, the margins will no longer collapse.